Hey, everybody, it is Motivational Monday!

 The basics never went out of style and one of the most effective movements for developing great strength and muscle for the chest is the classic incline dumbbell press.

 This has always been a go-to movement for me.
-When you properly execute the movement, you will see big time changes with your chest musculature.
+When you properly execute the movement, you will see big-time improvements with your chest musculature.
 No longer will tank tops swallow you up, gentlemen.

 There are 4 cues that will allow you properly execute the incline dumbbell press: